kudy01/full-stack-developer/README.md

 _UPDATE ME: Explain briefly the algorithim that you used to display the data in an hierarchical manner._

-To convert the input strcuture into the heirarchial data structure, I used recursion, to generate a new data structure with keys as `self` and `children`, after which I ran another recursive function to take an empty `div` tag and keep on adding the elements in it, with a padding according to the heirarchial level
+To convert the input strcuture into the heirarchial data structure, I used recursion, to generate a new data structure with keys as `self` and `children`, so essentially an array of objects representing the nodes of the tree

+To display the heirarchial structure in HTMl specified format, I used two functions `loadNames` and `showNames`, The input data is an array of objects representing the nodes of the tree.
+The `loadNames` function generates HTML to display the name of each node and adds it to an array of JSX elements.
+The `showNames` function iterates over the array of nodes, calls `loadNames` to generate HTML for each node, and then recursively calls itself with the children of the current node (if any).
+Together, these functions generate an array of HTML elements representing the org chart

 ```
 Paste your function/s here